AlvinKuruvilla/social-network-fake-profile-detection/README.md

 ### Verifiers

-Template Generator: helpers to process our compact csv file of keystroke data Verifier.py: A base class for all verifier implementations to inherit from Each verifier has their own python implementation file, however, verifiers_library.py is the recommended way to use them as it has all of the verifier algorithms implemented as class methods for ease of use
+Template Generator: helpers to process our compact csv file of keystroke data Verifier Library: verifier algorithms implemented as class methods for ease of use

 ### Fusion